haasr/indeed-jobs-searcher/README.rst

 Changes
 ########

-- Added query argument (-q or --query)
-- Treat a job's rating as 0 if no rating is present (no empty rating cells)
-- Removed support for ID column in locations CSV file
+- Upgraded packages from Python 3.11.5 to Python 3.12.4.
-- Updated scraper module to adapt to LinkedIn's HTML format changes.
+- Updated scraper module to adapt to LinkedIn's HTML format changes (the company div class name changed).
-- Adapted `jobsearch` module so it can be imported from external modules (which can call on `jobsearch.single_search` and `jobsearch.batch_search`)
+- Updated `fileio` module to use the `xlsxwriter` engine when exporting dataframes (`openpyxl` is a pain).

 A Note for the Instructions